mikke89/RmlUiDoc/pages/cpp_manual/element_packages/tab_set.md

 ### Applying properties

 Tab sets and their elements can have properties applied on them like other elements, and will need to in order to be positioned correctly.
-By default, all tabs have their `display`{:.prop} property set to _inline-block_, as required for a horizontal layout.
-If you want to change this behaviour, you will need to edit the tab creation code in `ElementTabSet.cpp`{:.path}.
+For a horizontal layout, the `display`{:.prop} properties of tabs should be set to *inline-block*.
+For panels, the `display`{:.prop} can be set to *block* for typical layout scenarios.
+Note that panels will automatically have their `display`{:.prop} property set to *none* on the local element style when they are not the active tab.
+Subsequently, when a panel is activated the `display`{:.prop} property is removed from the local element style, effectively activating the property set in the RCSS document.
+Thus, ensure that the  `display`{:.prop} property is added to the RCSS document rather than as inline style for panel elements.

 The diagram below details the internal hierarchy of the tab set.